A natural decomposition of the Jacobi equation for some classes of $N$-body problems: Applications to the N -body problem

 We will see now how the well-known Meyer-Schmidt decomposition can easily be deduced.
 Recall that it deals with the case of a planar central configurations of the Newtonian $N$-body problem and their homographic elliptic motions.
 Although these authors carry out the decomposition for the Newtonian case, we can see that our point of view also applies to any homogeneous potential, or even for the logarithmic one.
 Regarding these potentials, the stability of their circular equilateral relative equilibria was studied by Barutello, Jadanza and Portaluri, who adapted the construction of symplectic coordinates in the phase space specifically for these motions, see \cite[p.10--11]{BarutelloJadanzaPortaluri}.

 Let $x_0$ be a planar central configuration, and let $K=\C\,x_0$ the space of all central configurations, similar to $x_0$, and having the same orientation.
-The splitting lemma gives then the orthogonal decomposition for the Hessian endomorphism $HU_x$, for any configuration $x\in K$,
+The splitting lemma gives then\footnote{\,Recall that $\Delta$ is the space of configurations of total collisions, composed by configurations of the form $x=(r,\dots,r)$, and that $\Delta^\perp=E_0^N$ is the space of configurations with center of mass at the origin of $E$ (see definitions \ref{def:total.coll} and \ref{def:centered.conf}).
+Note that $K$ is composed by central configurations, so we have $K\subset E_0^N$.
+Since $K$ is $HU$ invariant, as well as $\Delta$ (see item (i) in the previous section), we deduce the invariance of $D=(\Delta+K)^\perp$, that is the orthogonal of $K$ inside $E_0^N$.} the orthogonal decomposition for the Hessian endomorphism $HU_x$, for any configuration $x\in K$,

 Since $\dim \Delta=\dim K =2$, we have $\dim D=2(N-2)$.
 Therefore, given any homographic motion $x(t)$ in $K$, his Jacobi fields decompose as

 Observing that the linearization of the Lagrangian flow in the phase space is nothing but the first order system of differential equations